 When something you are studying is consistent with your patterns of thinking and remembering, it becomes easy to learn and recall.

 Used for Overviewing Links and Connections

-Mind mapping interlocks, links together and associates seemingly unrelated fragments of information in a way that makes them easy to remember and recall at a later time.
-This makes it one of the most comprehensive tools that will help you gather a global perspective and overview about the subject under study.
+Mind mapping interlocks links together and connects seemingly unrelated fragments of information in a way that makes them easy to remember and recall at a later time.
+This makes it one of the most comprehensive tools that will help you gather a global perspective and overview of the subject under study.
 More about this later…

 Used for Accelerated Learning Purposes